The Deer Hunter: Cast

-While producer Deeley was pleased with the revised script, he was still concerned about being able to sell the film.
-"We still had to get millions out of a major studio," wrote Deeley, "as well as convince our markets around the world that they should buy it before it was finished.
+Although Deeley was pleased with the revised script, he was still concerned with being able to sell the film.
+He later wrote, "We still had to get millions out of a major studio, as well as convince our markets around the world that they should buy it before it was finished.
 I needed someone with the caliber of Robert De Niro."
-De Niro was one of the biggest stars at that time, coming off Mean Streets (1973), The Godfather Part II (1974), and Taxi Driver (1976).
-In addition to attracting buyers, Deeley felt De Niro was "the right age, apparently tough as hell, and immensely talented."
+Deeley felt that De Niro was "the right age, apparently tough as hell, and immensely talented".

-Hiring De Niro turned out to be a casting coup because he knew so many actors in New York.
-De Niro brought Meryl Streep to the attention of Cimino and Deeley.
-With Streep came John Cazale.
-De Niro also accompanied Cimino to scout locations for the steel mill sequence as well as rehearsed with the actors to use the workshops as a bonding process.
+De Niro, who knew many actors in New York, brought Streep and Cazale to the attention of Cimino and Deeley.
+De Niro also accompanied Cimino to scout locations for the steel-mill sequence, and rehearsed with the actors to use the workshops as a bonding process.

-Each of the six principal male characters carried a photo in his back pocket depicting them all together as children, to enhance the sense of camaraderie amongst them.
-Additionally, director Cimino instructed the props department to fashion complete Pennsylvania IDs for each of them, including driver's licenses, medical cards, and various other pieces of paraphernalia, to enhance each actor's sense of his character.
+Each of the six principal male characters carried a photo in his back pocket depicting them all together as children to enhance the sense of camaraderie among them.
+Cimino instructed the props department to fashion complete photo IDs for each of them, including driver licenses and medical cards, to enhance each actor's sense of his character.

-Pre-production
+Production

+Preproduction

-There has been considerable debate, controversy, and conflicting stories about how The Deer Hunter was initially developed and written.
-Director and co-writer Michael Cimino, writer Deric Washburn, and producers Barry Spikings and Michael Deeley all have different versions of how the film came to be.
+There has been considerable debate and controversy about how The Deer Hunter was initially developed and written.
+Director and cowriter Michael Cimino, writer Deric Washburn and producers Barry Spikings and Michael Deeley all have different versions of how the film came to be.